merely-useful/py-rse/index.md

 ### Exercise \@ref(scripting-ex-better-plotting) {-}

-The `plotcounts.py` script should read as follows:
+While there may be other ways for `plotcounts.py` to meet the requirements of the exercise, we'll be using this script in subsequent chapters so we recommend that the script reads as follows:

 ```python
 """Plot word counts."""